muhammadmehdi89/Text-Summarization-using-Transformers/README.md

 A transformer model specifically designed for abstractive text summarization tasks.
 We utilize Pegasus for summarizing longer documents.
 ### 4. BART (Bidirectional and Auto-Regressive Transformers):
 A transformer model that combines the benefits of auto-regressive and auto-encoding architectures, making it suitable for sequence-to-sequence tasks like text summarization.
 We fine-tune BART using Hugging Face's Trainer API for enhanced summarization performance.

+## Fine-tuning BART
+To fine-tune BART for text summarization, follow the instructions in the bart directory.
+This includes:

+Preparing your dataset
+Configuring the fine-tuning script
+Fine-tuning BART on your dataset
+Evaluating the fine-tuned model